-The related time series have to be calculated by the given piecewise analytical solutions leading to different phasing for non negligible R. The time series of the total Drainable Storage volume can be calculated directly from GRACE measurements and long term average of recharge or runoff as the calculated total mass deviation corresponds to the GRACE signal:
+With the hydraulic time constants C, R) determined by the Cascaded Storage approach for a given optimization time period following data and time series can be calculated :

+The long term averages of drainable storages from observed runoff Ro according to Eq.
+(22a,b,c) and Eq.
+(23) :

-with T = C + R (35)
+with and T = C + R

+Time series without a phase shift directly from GRACE and observed runoff Ro:

+( NSS 0,961 vs MR, Eq.18)

+(35)

+(NSS 0,973 vs MT, Eq.20)

+(36)) ( NSS 0,906 vs MC, Eq.16)

+Time series with a phase shift with a simulation of the phase shift applied on GRACE and observed runoff Ro

+Based on the hydraulic time constants C, R) and the respective phase shift  from EQ.27 the time series of total

+drainable water storage MT are calculated directly from observed runoff and vice versa by a simplification using a

+temporal interpolation to describe the phase shift between the respective data (Riegger and Tourian, 2014) :

+(37)

+(NSS 0,948 vs measured Ro,)

+(38)

+(NSS 0,952 vs measured MT, Eq.35))

+This facilitates a simple and quite accurate determination of storage or runoff time series directly from measurements and thus permits a closure of data gaps in drainable mass or runoff observations by simple calculations without the necessity of additional model runs.

-As the quality of the parameter optimization either versus river runoff data or versus GRACE mass deviations is comparable, the optimization versus measured GRACE data can be used to determine river runoff as well as catchment and river network storage for ungauged basins (provided that there is information on the relative contribution of river network to total mass).
-On the other hand recharge and measured runoff could be used to determine the catchment and river network storage volumes on large scales independent from GRACE measurements.
+As the quality of the parameter optimization either versus river runoff data or versus GRACE mass anomalies is comparable, the optimization versus measured GRACE data can be used to determine river runoff as well as catchment and river network storage for ungauged basins (provided that there is information on the relative contribution of river network to total mass).
 For these cases the availability of sufficiently accurate recharge data limits the accuracy of runoff and storage calculations at present.
 However, for ungauged catchments it still provides quite acceptable results exclusively taken from remote sensing and atmospheric data if ground based measurements are not available.
 Further developments in hydrometeorological data products thus will improve the quantification of river runoff and Drainable water storage volumes from space.

 6 Outlook